Dan-data-tech/Auto-SweetViz/README.md

-A repository for a beginner ---> EDA using AutoViz and SweetViz library
+A beginner's repository series ---> EDA using AutoViz and SweetViz library